 “As women, we tend to push through and say, ‘We have things to do,’” Deatcher said.
 “We ignore the warnings.
 That’s our mindset.”

 Since her heart attack and subsequent cardiac rehabilitation, Deatcher said she is doing well.
 She exercises and follows a healthy diet.
 After 40 years, she quit smoking through The Heart Center’s Tobacco Treatment Clinic located in Poughkeepsie and Fishkill.
-The Heart Center, a division of Hudson Valley Cardiovascular Practice, P.C., is part of Nuvance Health Medical Practices.
+The Heart Center, a division of Hudson Valley Cardiovascular Practice, P.C., is part of Nuvance Health Medical Practice.

 “I’ve been absolutely happy with the care I’ve received,” Deatcher said.
 “I listen better to my body, and I just want women to know that we don’t have to do everything and take care of everyone else before ourselves.
 We should be more aware.”